 It is very important for an F-1 student to maintain his or her status while in the United States.
-Failure to maintain the terms and conditions of nonimmigrant status (F-1) is a ground for removal from the United States (deportation) under the Immigration and Naturalization Act.
+Failure to maintain the terms and conditions of nonimmigrant status (F-1) is grounds for removal from the United States (deportation) under the Immigration and Naturalization Act.

 To maintain F-1 status: